xuantiep/xdeb-org/content/post/migrating-xdeb-org-from-drupal-to-hugo.md

 One less Drupal site to keep updated.
 Now it's "only" the content I need to add and update here.

 I'm using the Zen theme [frjo/hugo-theme-zen](https://github.com/frjo/hugo-theme-zen) that I ported from Drupal to Hugo.
 I have also moved over the custom css I used for xdeb.org so the site look a lot like before.
-All importen urls should be the same or have redirects.
+All important urls should be the same or have redirects.

 The site now has a [JSON Feed](https://jsonfeed.org/), would be nice if that got some traction.
 The JSON feed is part of the Zen theme.